vmware-tanzu/tanzu-cli/hack/rpm/README.md

 gs://tanzu-cli-os-packages`.

-To publish the repository containing the new rpm packages for the Tanzu CLI, we must upload the entire `rpm` directory to the root of the bucket.
+To publish the repository containing the new rpm packages for the Tanzu CLI, we must upload the entire `rpm` directory located at `tanzu-cli/hack/rpm/_output/rpm` to the root of the bucket.
+Note that it is the second `rpm` directory that must be uploaded.
 You can do this manually.
 Once uploaded, the Tanzu CLI can be installed publicly as described in the next section.

 ## Installing the Tanzu CLI